-A Council's adopted Code may also incorporate the non-mandatory provisions of the Model Meeting Code and other supplementary provisions.
-However, a Code adopted by a Council must not contain provisions that are inconsistent with the mandatory provisions of the Model Meeting Code.
+A council's adopted code of meeting practice may also incorporate the non-mandatory provisions of the Model Meeting Code and other supplementary provisions.
+However, a code of meeting practice adopted by a council must not contain provisions that are inconsistent with the mandatory provisions of this Model Meeting Code.